blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 ### Key code snippet 1: template definition

 Registering templates at cold boot gives each Note a stable, compact binary schema on the wire. `14.1` encodes a 4-byte IEEE 754 float.
-For the alert template's string field, the Notecard sizes the reserved slot to the **byte length of the example string literal** — so passing `"fill_high"` (9 bytes) reserves exactly enough space for every alert name defined in this firmware.
+For the alert template's string field, the Notecard sizes the reserved slot to the **byte length of the example string literal**, so passing `"fill_high"` (9 bytes) reserves exactly enough space for every alert name defined in this firmware.
 Passing a numeric string such as `"24"` would reserve only 2 bytes (the length of the two-character string `"24"`), silently truncating any alert value longer than two characters.
 If additional alert types with longer names are added, update the example literal in `defineTemplates()` to match the longest name.

 Summary template: